 - Write the name of the recipient

 Locate the line that says “Pay to the order of.”
 Ask the recipient who you should make the check out to, and double-check the spelling.
 Write out the name of the payee (the person or company receiving the check).
+The payee has to be correct and spelled correctly or the check will not be negotiable.

 - Write the amount of the check in digits